ronisarkarexe/aero-mart-client-2/README.md

 5. Make user data management more effective.
 6. Features are easy to use for users.
 7. Make easy login authentication with google.

+## List of the new feature will be added
+1. Payment gateway with stripe.
+2. Users can update their own profile information.
+3. Pagination.
+4. Searching.
+5. Best sell product.

 ## How to Run